 By default, Internet Explorer doesn't include the port number information in the SPN that's used to request a Kerberos ticket.
-This can be a problem if you use IIS to host multiple sites under different ports and identities.
+It can be a problem if you use IIS to host multiple sites under different ports and identities.
 In this configuration, Kerberos authentication may work only for specific sites even if all SPNs have been correctly declared in Active Directory.
 To fix this issue, you must set the

 FEATURE_INCLUDE_PORT_IN_SPN_KB908209 registry value.
 (See the Internet Explorer feature keys section for information about how to declare the key.)
 This setting forces Internet Explorer to include the port number in the SPN that's used to request the Kerberos ticket.